cheribc/cheribc/README.md

-- 🔭 I will be completing my full-stack MERN bootcamp soon!!
+- 🔭 I am a new dev and recently completed a MERN Full-Stack Web Development Certification through GA Tech University!!

 - I have learned front-end development, and Node.js, SQL, multiple Javascript frameworks and libraries, and developed ORM's, MVC's while increasing proficiency in front-end UI/UX.

-- 🌱 I’m currently learning Regex, SQL, NOSQL, MVC's, CMS, Restful API's, MongoDB, React, PWA's
+- 🌱 I’m currently learning more about React Hooks, authentication and copywriting.

 - 😄 Pronouns: She/her